 The IRF740 is an N-channel power MOSFET used for extremely fast switching applications.
-It comes with a power dissipation of around 125W and can support load up to 400V.
-The maximum drain current of this device is 10A and drain-source capacitance is 1450pF.
+It comes with a power dissipation of around 125W and can support loads up to 400V.
+The maximum drain current of this device is 10A and the drain-source capacitance is 1450pF.

 I suggest you read this post till the end as I’ll describe the complete Introduction to IRF740 covering datasheet, pinout, features, and applications.

 - The IRF740 is an N-channel MOSFET that comes with 125W power dissipation.
 This is the power device that dissipates during the working of this component.